 • Regus / Spaces (San Juan): Day access around $69; unlimited monthly plans for workers who need flexibility across locations.

-• Aguadilla Business Center (Aguadilla): Northwest coast option with ocean-facing workspace and small business services for west coast residents.
+• Aguadilla Business Center: Northwest coast option with ocean-facing workspace and small business services.

 • Sahada Coworking (Ponce): Hot desks and mentorship programming — the only purpose-built coworking option on the south coast.

+You really can’t.
 Navigating Puerto Rico requires a personal vehicle.
-The Tren Urbano, San Juan’s rail system, is not a viable daily commuting option for most remote workers.
-It spans only 10.7 miles (17.2 km), runs at an average speed of 20.6 mph (33.2 km/h), and critically bypasses both the international airport and Old San Juan — the two most common destinations for newly arriving nomads.
+The Tren Urbano, San Juan’s rail system, is not viable for daily commuting — it spans only 10.7 miles (17.2 km), runs at an average 20.6 mph (33.2 km/h), and bypasses both the international airport and Old San Juan, the two most common destinations for arriving nomads.
 Headways run every 8 to 12 minutes during peak hours.

 Public buses cover the city but require patience.
 Treating them as a reliable professional transit system will actively degrade quality of life.
-This is not a contrarian opinion for effect — it is a logistical reality that guides which regularly neglect to state.
+This is not a contrarian opinion — it’s a logistical reality most guides neglect to state.

 digital nomad guide to puerto rico taxes towns reality 6

-Managing daily life in Puerto Rico gets significantly easier once you know the local digital tools.
-The US default apps operate here but are not dominant — the island has its own ecosystem that reflects local business structures.
+Daily life gets significantly easier once you know the local digital tools.
+US default apps operate here but are not dominant — the island has its own ecosystem reflecting local business structures.

 • Rappi: The primary delivery app for groceries, pharmacy items, and restaurant orders.
-The Rappi Turbo feature targets 10-minute grocery delivery windows for essential items.
-Genuinely useful when you’re locked into a client call and can’t leave the desk.
+The Rappi Turbo feature targets 10-minute grocery delivery for essentials.
+Genuinely useful when you’re locked into a client call.

 • RappiFavor: The concierge function within Rappi.
-Request a driver to pick up a specific item from a pharmacy or store that doesn’t offer its own delivery.
-This feature is particularly useful when you need a specific medication from a local farmacia during business hours.
+Request a driver to pick up a specific item from a pharmacy or store that doesn’t offer its own delivery — particularly useful for medication from a local farmacia during business hours.

 digital nomad guide to puerto rico taxes towns reality 7